E-Levy: Improving the communication and implementation

 Solution/Assumptions

-Adding government's 1.5% takes the new total charge to 3%.
-We pay 2% now and with the introduction of the E-Levy, we will pay 3%.
-Yes, the E-levy has a 1% impact on the user.
-The same 1% the reasonable Ghanaian majority has requested for weeks.

-Communication; an information blitzkrieg highlighting this development through infographics on social media, local language radio stations, and the ongoing town hall session will do.

-The plank of this message is that Telcos are giving up 0.5% of their charges to gov’t to mitigate the user’s impact of 1%.
+An information blitzkrieg highlighting this development through infographics on social media, local language radio stations and the ongoing townhall session will do.
+The plank of this message is that Telcos are giving up 0.5% of their charges to government to mitigate the user’s impact of 1%.
 This is easy for the reluctant mind to contend with and accept before the barrage on civic responsibility is unfolded.
 Next on the info blitz is clear communication of the implementation modalities, including a slate on what new charges will be on sample transactions.

-Implementation.
 It is proposed that the Ministries of Finance and Communication re-engage the Telcos to consider applying their overall 1.5% charge on only withdrawals.
-This simplifies the implementation of the levy as the 1.5% charge on sending funds goes to gov’t whilst the other 1.5% withdrawal charge goes to the Telco.
+This simplifies the implementation of the levy as the 1.5% charge on sending funds goes to the government whilst the other 1.5% withdrawal charge goes to the Telco.